KevinMarquette/kevinmarquette.github.io/_draft/idea Gherkin part2.md

     @Functions @Milestone
     Scenario: basic feature support
         Given we have public functions
-        Then we have a node function
+        Then we have a New-Node function

 Then we can run those the scenarios that have the tag `@Functions` like this.

     Invoke-Gherkin -Tag Functions

-Or we can exclude by tags.
+And we can exclude by tags.

-    Invoke-Gherkin -ExcludeTag Slow
+    Invoke-Gherkin -ExcludeTag Milestone

 This is like the tag support that Peter uses.

 # BeforeEachScenario

 In your script containing all your tests, you can specify a `BeforeEachScenario` script to run before each scenario.

     BeforeEachScenario {
-        "Sample data" | Set-Content -path TestDrive:\sample.txt
+        Set-Location TestDrive:
     }

 This will stage the sample file with sample data between each scenario.
 We can also use tags to limit what scenario the `BeforeEachScenario` runs before.

     BeforeEachScenario -Tags DataProcessing  {
-        "Sample data" | Set-Content -path TestDrive:\sample.txt
+        Set-Location TestDrive:
     }

 By specifying a tag, this script will only run for each scenario that has this same tag.